zhengruohuang/toddler-ng/README.md

 ## Major Goals
 * Written in C99
-* Unified boot protocol for all architectures with Device Tree support, combined with ACPI on x86 and OFW on PPC
+* Unified boot protocol for all architectures with Device Tree support, combined with ACPI on x86 and OFW on PPC/SPARC
-* Support more architectures (ARM64, PowerPC64, RISC-V, Alpha, SPARC, m68k) and machines (Multiple ARM boards)
+* Support more architectures (ARM, PowerPC, x86, RISC-V, Alpha, SPARC, m68k) and machines (e.g., Multiple ARM boards)
 * More efficient IPC
 * Refined kernel APIs
 * Refined VFS and user model
 * Complete standard C library
 * Console, shell, and utilities
+* Run on QEMU and other emulators
+* Run on real machines

 ## Long-term Goals
 * NetBSD as an environment system
 * X11
 * Package management system
-* Run on real machines

 ## Misc
 * Fix up SMP support
-* Replace NASM assmebly with GAS
+* x86: replace NASM assmebly with GAS on x86 and multiboot compliant
-* Multiboot compliant on x86
-* Even more architectures - OpenRISC, HPPA, IA64, s390, VAX
+* More architectures - OpenRISC, HPPA, SuperH, IA64, s390, VAX

 ## Status